k1adi/bookshelf/README.md

 ## Overview
 This web application was created as a requirement for completing the ["Belajar Membuat Front-End Web untuk Pemula"](https://www.dicoding.com/academies/315) class at Dicoding with program [IDCamp 2022](https://idcamp.ioh.co.id/) from Indosat Ooredoo Hutchison.
 It is built natively using HTML, SCSS, and Javascript.

+The purpose of this class is for students to be able to develop websites that have more functionality than just being informational media, in accordance with industry standards.
+Students will be able to create interactive front-end web applications with storage features using web storage.

 This application is capable of storing data in Web Storage, manipulating the DOM, having a responsive design on any device, and providing good functionality as well as a highly interactive display.

 ## How to use